radius logo

 The need to use proprietary doors is just one of the challenges of converting storge units to phone-activated locks.

 Many self storage owner-operators are considering how Bluetooth door locks and keyless entry systems might improve customer experience.
-As a result, mobile phones are being used for access, rentals, lease transactions and payments.
+As a result, mobile apps are being used for access, rentals, lease transactions and payments.

 “We’re moving away from a padlock system to a phone-based system using the current tech of choice, Bluetooth,” said Travis Morrow, president of National Self Storage, and chairman & CEO of Storelocal, a self storage co-op.
 “To me, that is important because we use our phones for absolutely everything these days.”